BeepBoop486/Clean-Note/readme.txt

 which is aimed to be a clone of Twitter,
 Facebook and if i can YouTube.

-Clean-Note uses the following concepts:
-- There are not friends, there are followers
+Features:
+- Post your thoughs and it'll be stored in a database
+- Comment someone else's post
+- Switch between Spanish and English
+- Follow and Unfollow
+- Modify your profile

 TODO:
 - In the home will be shown only the posts from the users we follow
-- Follow and unfollow system
 - Like comments and reply to them
 - Add the stats (post footer) to every page where it's needed
 - To do the "get the following accounts posts" like i did with the liked